 NO UPDATES TO THE PERFORMANCE MEASURES.
-During the second quarter of 2009, the IRP starting meeting to review applications for building improvement.
-Applications continue to be received.
-Funds were removed from the Fulton Corridor Incentive and Streetscape Program to supplement the Fulton Corridor Open Spaces Program.
+During the third quarter of 2009, the IRP meet to review designs for building improvements.
+Applications continue to be received, and design and engineering work is being provided to buildings and storefronts in the program.

-This Re eport Period Cumulative Actual Total / Ex cted Low Mod Total Low Mod Total of Businesses 0 0 0 0/0 0/0 0/2056 of Persons benefitting 0 0 0 0/1630 0/2694 0/11086
+This Report Period Cumulative Actual Total / Expected

+Low Mod Total Low Mod Total

+of Businesses 0 0 0 0/0 0/0 0/2056 of Persons benefitting 0 0 0 0/1630 0/2694 0/11086

-Grantee Activity Number:FCOP-1200Activity Title:FCOP-1200
+No Other Funding Sources Found Total Other Funding Sources Grantee Activity Number: FCOP-1200 Activity Title: FCOP-1200